mos8502/spear/README.md

 }
 ```

-The processor will generate an adapter
+The processor will generate an adapter for the module

 ```
 package my.package